guala01/BDOPingUtility/README.md

 # Usage

+You must have BDO running for the program to retrieve game server ip.
 Start it from command line with one argument, the amount of times it should ping before giving the average

 # Compiling